BumblebeeBat/FlyingFox/docs/outline.md

 10) opcodes: and or xor nand not
 11) opcodes: > < ==
 12) opcode: stackdepth
+13) opcodes: append_binaries, remove N bytes from right of binary, remove N bytes from left of binary.
+14) opcode: flip stack

 I could have the datastructure be a list of Things, examples of Things: